tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 ## Software ##

 Download Octopi 0.18.0 from https://octoprint.org/download/ (This is Octoprint 1.6.1, plus a bundle of plugins, all set up for the Pi.)

+Installs for P9-P12 will use OctoPi (stable) 0.18.0 with Octoprint 1.7.3, installed directly through the Raspberry Pi imager.

 Install third-party plugins